Whether you're quite the twitcher, or simply love to experience a little bit of local wildlife, then come and see what The Gambia has to offer.

 Above: An Osprey skimming the water by the mangrove swamps

 A visit to this unspoilt area – off the beaten track and yet within easy reach of resort areas – will provide you with the opportunity to experience both land and water bird species, taking advantage of the expert knowledge of their local guides.
 It has a special atmosphere of its own and Chris Packham describes it as ‘a little piece of paradise’.
 The forest hosts a wealth of other wildlife, such as monkeys, monitor lizards and baboons which you may be lucky enough to encounter.
+Visit this fabulous area by booking a stay a Mandina Lodges, a wonderfully unique accommodation choice in the heart of Gambia's nature.

 Above: A young baboon in Makasutu Forest